mhausenblas/mhausenblas/README.md

 From 2018 to 2022 I served as a [Cloud Native Ambassador](https://www.cncf.io/people/ambassadors/) at CNCF, focusing on Kubernetes, Prometheus, and OpenTelemetry.
 Time allowing, I do experiments and write tools using Go, Rust, and shell scripts, and over the past 25+ years I have also used Python, C/C++, Java, and PHP in various open source and proprietary projects and products.

+Before AWS, I worked at Red Hat in the OpenShift BU, at Mesosphere (now D2iQ) on DC/OS and Kubernetes, at MapR (now part of HPE) on Hadoop & Drill, and prior to that I spent more than a decade in applied research, in the field of symbolic AI.

 To reach me, please use:

 * For AWS-related topics, via e-mail: [hausenbl@amazon.com](mailto:hausenbl@amazon.com).